healkeiser/notes/docs/03 🖥️ Softwares/Houdini/USD/Render/Render Globals.md

 ## Goal

 In a production environment, you might want to give artists a base of render settings they can use pretty much anywhere.
-In Solaris, we can take advantage of the variant system, and publish a set of variants applied on the `/Render` primitive to dictate which variant (preset) will be used.
+In Solaris, we can take advantage of the variant system, and author a set of variants applied on the `/Render` primitive to dictate which variant (preset) will be used.

 Ideally, you'd publish different global presets against a specific pipeline step: one for lookdev, one for lighting, etc.

 > [!note]
 > Even with publishing different globals against their own pipeline step, they could still inherit from the same "master" global which could contain show resolution, aspect ratio, render engine, etc.

-We could also have have multiple RenderSettings pointing to multiple RenderProducts, but I like the idea of having a standardized primitive for a specific task.
+We could also have have multiple RenderSettings pointing to multiple RenderProducts, but I like the idea of having a single standardized primitive which always resides in the same location: it just makes your life easier.

 ## Setup